-During the year the trust has completed two internal reviews of its governance and internal controls.
-There were no material or significant outcomes.
-In addition the Chair of Governors has completed an assessment of the trusts governance including a review of the composition of the board in terms of skills, effectiveness, leadership and impact.
-This resulted in a number of changes and appointments to the Full Board of Governors and subcommittees.
+During last year the Chair of Governors completed an assessment of the trusts governance including a review of the composition of the board in terms of skills, effectiveness, leadership and impact.
+This resulted in a number of changes and appointments to the Full Board of Governors and sub-committees this year.